Yun Bai: Recognition

 In 2015, Bai was noted in Oyster Magazine, Ms. magazine, and BWW News Desk for her work in the #YesAllWomen Benefit at the East Los Angeles Women's Center.

 Bai was a finalist for the Artadia grant in Atlanta, Georgia in October 2011.

 Bai was named one of "Top 10 Emerging Artists by LA Weekly in January 2006.
 Bai was recognized by The Atlanta Journal-Constitution, Art Papers magazine, ArtAsiaPacific, World Journal, and The Wall Street Journal in December 2007, as well as on the cover of The London Magazine (UK's oldest literary publication est. 1732) in April/May 2012.
 ARTSPROJEKT selected Bai to be amongst their cache of artists on their international merchandising platform in 2010.

 Selected works

-The following are short descriptions of a few selected Bai's projects and series.
+The following are short descriptions of a selection of Bai's projects and series.
 Not described here include her Cellnoid project and numerous exhibitions.

 Porn Flower Series

 One of her most well-known works is her series of Porn Flowers—a collection of paintings that use pornography magazines to generate unassuming images of flowers.
 Drawing her inspiration from working in the adult entertainment industry, critics note that the crude nature of the pornography and erotic imagery are imperceptible, and the flowers appear innocent and charming.
 In this series, Bai wishes to express her sentiment that "all women are flowers."
 In this statement, she expresses that beautiful things can manifest from situations that appear difficult to many.